hardope/DSA/README.md

 #### Complete Binary tree
 This is a type of binary tree where all levels except last level are completely filled with nodes and all nodes on bottom level are completely filled or filled from left to right.

+#### Perfect Binary Tree
+This a binary tree where all internal nodes have two children and the leaf nodes are all in same level

+#### Balanced Binary Tree
+This is a binary tree where hieght of the left and right sub-trees of every node may differ by at most 1

 ### Applications of Tree Data structure
 * Binary Search trees are used for quick search algorihims
 * Heap is used for heap sort